kailash-manasarovar/statement/docs/timeline/2023/december.md

 ### The blue car on the road to Zaragoza

 - I leave on the evening of the 5th December to stay overnight in Zaragoza and continue the drive the following morning.
-- On the Tuesday night I'm driving along the A23, a blue car like the trumpet teacher's (apparent) car drives beside me for a short while on the A23 just outside Castellon.
+- On the Tuesday night I'm driving along the A23.
+- A blue car like the trumpet teacher's (apparent) car drives beside me for a short while on the A23 just outside Castellon.
 - A man who looks like the trumpet teacher is driving, and a woman who looks like Ana Requena is in the passenger seat with her head down.

 ![Blue car again](../../content/images/the-blue-car-again.png)

 - This was possibly the first time I noticed the conspiracy going beyond the borders of the Marina Alta.
-- I would quickly learn that the reach of the porn-gang stalkers has no international boundary, as I will be terrorized in Madrid over Christmas 2023, and I was even terrorized on the street when I escaped to Bangkok in November 2024.
+- I quickly learn that the reach of the porn-gang stalkers has no international boundary, as I will be terrorized in Madrid over Christmas 2023, and I was even terrorized on the street when I escaped to Bangkok in November 2024.
 - International porn-gangs are really out of control.
 - Clearly, an inevitable situation given no-one cares to look at men's sexual brutality.
+- Humans are hypnotized from birth to think it normal.
-- Does anyone care about the safety of children anymore, or is everyone in the world fair game nowadays?
+- But now it is so out-of-control, pedophiles being set free every week in the UK, does anyone care about the safety of children anymore, or is everyone vulnerable in the world fair game nowadays?
 - A grown-up child rape-gang star must make them really crazy; ready to give away their own souls.

 ### Sally